Are you ready to learn the secret to crocheting all of the stitches?

 Let’s move on…

-At this point I’m going to assume that you’ve taken time to really LEARN those foundational stitches, and that you’re ready to move on to the next part: Learning how to crochet any stitch!
+At this point I’m going to assume that you’ve taken time to really LEARN those foundationals, and that you’re ready to move on to the next part: Learning how to crochet any stitch!

-That means any stitch or fabric in crochet blends and merges those basic stitches: chain, single, half double, double.
+That means any stitch or fabric blends and merges those basics: chain, single, half double, double.

 When you think about even the most complex stitches and techniques this way, they may seem more approachable!